 Xerophthalmia,also known as keratoconjunctivitis sicca or commonly as dry eye, is a medical condition in which the eye fails to produce a sufficient amount of tears for lubrication.
 The more modern term is dysfunctional tear syndrome, as that covers the many causes of this very complex problem.
 Anything that disturbs either the production of tears and/or the quality of the tears leads to dry eye syndrome or dysfunctional tear syndrome.

 Dry eye problems are extremely common with increasing age, although they are more common in women than men.
 About 10-14 million Americans have some form of this problem.
 With age, tear production and quality may decrease.
 There are several conditions and medications that can lead to dry eye syndrome or make it worse.
-These include autoimmune conditions such as rheumatoid arthritis or Sjögren syndrome; diabetes; thyroid disease; some ocular surgical procedures including cataract surgery, refractive surgery for vision correction, and glaucoma surgery; ocular allergies and allergies in general; certain oral medications such as diuretics, anti-allergy medications, beta blockers, sleeping pills, pain relievers, and anti-anxiety medications; wearing of contact lenses, especially excessive wear, low water contact lenses, and ill-fitting contact lenses; preservatives in many eye drops, such as thimerosal (mercury); high wind and low humidity conditions, not only outside but wind drafts from heaters, fans, or air conditioners aimed toward the eyes; prolonged reading, computer use, or viewing of television or movies; use of a CPAP (Continuous Positive Airway Pressure) device for treatment of sleep apnea; diseases that affect the ability of the eyelids to close fully such as Bell palsy or facial paralysis; a deficiency in vitamin A; surgery of the eyelids that causes greater exposure of the eye; bone marrow transplant; inflammatory diseases; and degenerations of the cornea (outer covering of the eye).
+These include autoimmune conditions such as rheumatoid arthritis; diabetes; thyroid disease; some genetic conditions such as Sjögren syndrome and Bell's palsy; some ocular surgical procedures including cataract surgery, refractive surgery for vision correction, and glaucoma surgery; ocular allergies and allergies in general; certain oral medications such as diuretics, anti-allergy medications, beta blockers, sleeping pills, pain relievers, and anti-anxiety medications; wearing contact lenses, especially excessive wear, low-water contact lenses, and ill-fitting contact lenses; preservatives in many eye drops, such as thimerosal (mercury); high-wind and low-humidity conditions, not only outside but wind drafts from heaters, fans, or air conditioners aimed toward the eyes; prolonged reading, computer use, or viewing of television or movies; use of a CPAP (Continuous Positive Airway Pressure) device for treatment of sleep apnea; diseases that affect the ability of the eyelids to close fully such as Bell palsy or facial paralysis; a deficiency in vitamin A; surgery of the eyelids that causes greater exposure of the eye; bone marrow transplant; inflammatory diseases; and degenerations of the cornea (outer covering of the eye).

 Keratitis is an inflammation of the cornea, the transparent membrane that covers the colored part of the eye (iris) and pupil of the eye.
 Keratitis is generally the result of a corneal infection injury or severe dryness.
 Risk factors that increase the likelihood of developing this condition include: poor contact lens care; overuse of contact lenses; illnesses or other factors that reduce the body's ability to overcome infection; cold sores, genital herpes, and other viral infections; crowded, dirty living conditions; poor hygiene; and poor nutrition (especially a deficiency of vitamin A, which is essential for normal vision).